vnklaimis/FantasyNight-docs/rules/legal.rst

 Legally purchased weapons and ammunition may not be sold on the black market or to friends illegally.
 Legally purchased weapons may also not be used for criminal purposes.

-It is prohibited to stat transfer weapons.
-If this rule is broken, punishment similar to alt to alt will occur.

-Tier 1 and 2 licenses availbiites and restrictions are dependent on the in character laws at the time.
+Tier 1 and 2 licenses availabilities and restrictions are dependent on the in character laws at the time.
 A Tier 3 license must be requested from the Faction Team.

 NPCs & Shops
 ===============